||Science Operations Specialist

 Immediate applications encouraged.
+Please attach cover letter, resume and three references.
 Position will remain open until filled.

 Ability to understand the principles and functions of astronomical telescopes and instruments and observational data.
 Proficiency in operating observatory systems and instruments, including computer systems, software tools, communication systems, and facility

 systems (air handling units, dome enclosure etc.).
 Must be willing to work 6-8 nights per month on night-duty at the Hilo Base Facility Operations.
 Must be willing to work weekends and holidays as needed.
 Must possess organizational and communication skills